Alec Guinness: Television appearances

-Guinness was reluctant to appear on television, but accepted the part of George Smiley in the serialisation of John le Carré's Tinker Tailor Soldier Spy (1979) after meeting the author.
+Guinness was reluctant to appear on television, but accepted the part of George Smiley in the BBC Television serialisation of John le Carré's Tinker Tailor Soldier Spy (1979) after meeting the author.
 Guinness reprised the role in Smiley's People (1982), and twice won the British Academy Television Award for Best Actor for his portrayal of the character.
 He received another nomination for best actor for his role in Monsignor Quixote in 1987.
 One of Guinness's last appearances was in the BBC drama Eskimo Day (1996).

 Awards and honours

-Guinness won the Academy Award for Best Actor and the BAFTA Award for Best Actor in 1957 for his role in The Bridge on the River Kwai after having been unsuccessfully nominated for an Oscar in 1952 for his performance in The Lavender Hill Mob.
-He was nominated in 1958 for the Academy Award for Best Writing, Screenplay Based on Material from Another Medium, for his screenplay adapted from Joyce Cary's novel The Horse's Mouth.
-He was nominated for Academy Award for Best Supporting Actor for his role as Obi-Wan Kenobi in Star Wars in 1977.
-He received an Academy Honorary Award for lifetime achievement in 1980.
-In 1988, he received an Academy Award nomination for Best Supporting Actor for Little Dorrit.
+Guinness received an Academy Honorary Award for lifetime achievement in 1980.
+In 1985 the Hamburg-based Alfred Toepfer Foundation awarded Guinness its annual Shakespeare Prize in recognition of his life's work.
 He received the BAFTA Academy Fellowship Award for lifetime achievement in 1989.

-For his theatre work, he received an Evening Standard Award for his performance as T. E. Lawrence in Ross and a Tony Award for his Broadway turn as Dylan Thomas in Dylan.
-Guinness received a star on the Hollywood Walk of Fame at 1559 Vine Street on 8 February 1960.
+For his theatre work, Guinness received an Evening Standard Award for his performance as T. E. Lawrence in Ross and a Tony Award for his Broadway turn as Dylan Thomas in Dylan.
+He received a star on the Hollywood Walk of Fame at 1559 Vine Street on 8 February 1960.

-Guinness was appointed a CBE in the 1955 Birthday Honours, was knighted by Elizabeth II in the 1959 New Year Honours and was made a Companion of Honour in the 1994 Birthday Honours for services to drama.
+Guinness was appointed a Commander of the Order of the British Empire (CBE) in the 1955 Birthday Honours, was knighted by Elizabeth II in the 1959 New Year Honours, and was made a Member of the Order of the Companions of Honour in the 1994 Birthday Honours for services to drama.
 In 1991, he received an honorary doctorate from Cambridge University.
 In 2014, Guinness was among the ten people commemorated on a UK postage stamp issued by the Royal Mail in their "Remarkable Lives" issue.